oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 ### The experience on Wayland is not the smoothest (fix Wayland issues)

 This may happen for a lot of reasons.
 For a while now, NVIDIA has been known to have issues with the Wayland windowing system.
 However, NVIDIA has been working on making this better.
-And actually, this has actually already gotten much better starting from the NVIDIA driver 555.42.02 which added explicit sync support (see https://www.reddit.com/r/linux_gaming/comments/1cx8739/nvidia_555_driver_now_out_explicit_sync_support/ & https://www.reddit.com/r/linux_gaming/comments/1bjhx8w/explicit_sync_protocol_just_merged_on_wayland/)
+And this has actually already gotten much better starting from the NVIDIA driver 555.42.02 which added explicit sync support (see https://www.reddit.com/r/linux_gaming/comments/1cx8739/nvidia_555_driver_now_out_explicit_sync_support/ & https://www.reddit.com/r/linux_gaming/comments/1bjhx8w/explicit_sync_protocol_just_merged_on_wayland/)

 So make sure to have version 555 or a higher version of the driver first then continue reading below to make the experience even smoother: